- When should I apply?

 Where can I get information about the approximate cost of attendance for graduate students?

-You will find detailed information concerning tuition and fees on Student Information site.
+You will find detailed information concerning tuition and fees on Student Accounts site.
 LL.M. students are charged for three (3) full-time sessions.

-Will I be automatically accepted if I meet the neccessary grades for admission?
+Will I be automatically accepted if I meet the necessary grades for admission?

-For more information about International Degree Equivalency, see Applying and admissions > Preparing to apply> Admissions requirements
+For more information about International Degree Equivalency, see Future Graduate Students.

 How many students are accepted into the graduate law programs at McGill?

 This depends on the number of strong applications in any given year.
-In the recent past, approximately 40-50 LL.M. students and 8-12 D.C.L. students have been admitted.
+In the past, approximately 40-50 LL.M. students and 10-14 D.C.L. students have been admitted.
 All students begin their programs in September.

 Faculty of Law sites mentioned on this page